upgradingdave/camunda-8-jdbc-connector/README.md

 # Postgres

-The `docker-compose.yaml` contains a `postgres` service which is useful for testing this connector against Postgresql.
+The [docker-compose.yaml](docker-compose.yaml) contains a `postgres` service which is useful for testing this connector against Postgresql.

-Run the following to start postgres listening on 5432 that can be accessed using username `postgres` and password `camunda`:
+Run the following to start postgres listening on 5432 and accessible using username `postgres` and password `camunda`:

 ```shell
 docker compose -f docker-compose.yaml up